robertbraeutigam/scan/README.md

 private part of their static identity.
 In essence this makes sure that both devices are who they pretend to be.
 This takes care of authentication.

-Both devices should however also do *authorization*, that is, check what the other device is allowed to do.
-Devices are free to implement any allow-, or deny-listing based on the public static key, or implement other restrictions based on either the public static key, time of day or any other information gained during communications.
+Both devices must however also do *authorization*, that is, check what the other device is allowed to do.
+Devices must implement the "role"-based authorization method below.
+Additionally devices are free to implement any allow-, or deny-listing based on the public static key, or implement other restrictions based on either the public static key, time of day or any other information gained during communications.